RetroAchievements/docs/docs/general/tutorials/turbo-button.md

 ![Turbo button in RetroArch settings](/public/retroarch-settings-turbo.png)

-While a game is running, additional options can be found under these menus:
+While a game is running, additional options can be found here:

+1. Settings
+2. Input
+3. Turbo Fire

+Or alternatively here:

 1. Main Menu
 2. Quick Menu (can be accessed directly while playing a game by pressing the F1 key, by default)